Andhra Patrika

-Andhra Patrika was the weekly newspaper of the nationalist movement in the Telugu speaking region founded by Kasinadhuni Nageswara Rao in 1908.
-It later transformed into a daily newspaper before it closed down in 1991.
-It helped to shape both modern Telugu language and an identity that resulted in the creation of the state of Andhra Pradesh.
+Andhra Patrika was an Indian Telugu-language newspaper founded by Kasinathuni Nageswara Rao on 9 September 1908.
+It was initially a weekly publication and later transformed into a daily newspaper.
+It played an influential role in India’s nationalist movement.
+The newspaper had a lasting impact on the development of modern Telugu language and was instrumental in shaping the cultural and political identity that contributed to the creation of Andhra Pradesh.
+Andhra Patrika continued publication until it closed in 1991.

 History

-Kasinadhuni Nageswara Rao founded the weekly as he recognized the need for a Telugu language journal to campaign effectively for the Indian freedom struggle and founded the weekly, and the newspaper wandered all over the territories in which the Telugu language was spoken.
+Kasinathuni Nageswara Rao founded the weekly as he recognized the need for a Telugu language journal to campaign effectively for the Indian freedom struggle and founded the weekly, and the newspaper wandered all over the territories in which the Telugu language was spoken.
 Rao moved the newspaper to Madras in 1914 to get closer to Telugus, and after a few years turned it into the first enduring daily in Telugu.

 Gaining a reputation even among the British as the most efficiently managed Telugu newspaper, it backed the Gandhian nationalist movement from 1920, and Nageswara Rao served as president and treasurer of the Andhra Pradesh Congress Committee, the chief organizational body of the national movement in the Telugu areas.
 According to a British official, Andhra Patrika became "the most evil influence in the Telugu country".
 Dubbed "Viswa Datha" ("donor to the world"), Nageswara Rao put money and effort into his newspaper.
 He introduced good quality news photos from 1928 and is said to have distributed 800 copies of the paper free to village libraries.
 In 1931, in the heat of the civil-disobedience movement against the British, Andhra Patrika's circulation reached 10,000.

-At independence, it was the largest, best- known Telugu daily.
+At the time of Indian independence, it was the largest, best- known Telugu daily.
 Its proprietors joined forces with others like them from around India when they joined the Audit Bureau of Circulations formed in 1948.
 The ABC was intended to certify and guarantee circulation figures and thereby reassure and encourage advertisers.
 Andhra Patrika was the 33rd member, not far behind major English-language dailies like the Hindu of Madras (No 16) and ahead of the Statesman of Calcutta (No 57).